-For the past week, I’ve been testing ZzzQuil Pure Zzzs, which is the latest sleep aid sold under the Vicks brand.
+For the past week, I’ve been testing ZzzQuil Pure Zzzs – one of several over the counter sleep aids made by Vicks.

 The active ingredients are melatonin, valerian, chamomile, lemon balm, and lavender.

-It’s important to note that this version is different from ZzzQuil Nighttime, which contains an anti-histamine sedative instead.
+It’s important to note that this version is different from ZzzQuil Nighttime, which contains an antihistamine instead.

 Dosage and high sugar content